Spanish heraldry: Regulation

 The Chronicler King of Arms in the Kingdoms of Spain was a civil servant who had the authority to grant armorial bearings.
 The office of the King of Arms in Spain originated from those of the heralds (heraldos).
 In the early days of heraldry, anyone could bear arms and there arose disputes between individuals and families.
 These disputes were originally settled by the King, in the case of a dispute between nobles or by a lower ranked official when the dispute involved non-nobles.
 Eventually, the task of settling these disputes was passed on to officials called heralds who were originally responsible for setting up tournaments and carrying messages from one noble to another.

 The Spanish Cronista de Armas heraldic office dates back to the 16th century.
 But prior to that, heralds were usually named after provinces and non-capital cities, whilst reyes de armas were named after the Spanish kingdoms.
-Various chroniclers of arms were named for Spain, Castile, León, Frechas, Seville, Córdoba, Murcia, Granada (created in 1496), Estella, Viana, Navarre, Catalonia, Sicily, Aragon, Naples, Toledo, Valencia and Majorca.
+Various chroniclers of arms were named for Spain, Castile, León, Frechas, Seville, Córdoba, Murcia, Granada (created in 1496), Estella, Viana, Navarre, Catalonia, Sicily, Aragon, Naples, Toledo, Valencia and Mallorca.
 While these appointments were not hereditary, at least fifteen Spanish families produced more than one herald each in the past five hundred years (compared to about the same number for England, Scotland and Ireland collectively).
 The Spanish Cronistas had judicial powers in matters of noble titles.
 They also served as an accreditation office for pedigrees and grants of arms.

 The post of King of Arms took several forms and eventually settled on a Corps of Chronicler King of Arms (Cuerpo de Cronista Rey de Armas) which was headed by an Elder or Dean (Decano).
 It usually consisted of four officers and two assistants or undersecretaries which usually acted as witnesses to documents.
 The entire corps wore a distinctive uniform.
 The corps were considered part of the royal household and was generally responsible to the Master of the King's stable (an important position in the Middle Ages).